 Sunscreen is a vital component of any skincare routine, especially in protecting the skin from the sun's harmful rays.
 However, some people avoid using sunscreen due to the belief that it can cause acne breakouts.
 This popular belief has fueled many skincare debates, and it's essential to determine whether this is a myth or a fact.

 It's important to recognize that acne is a multifactorial condition that's caused by different factors ranging from bacteria, genetics, lifestyle choices, to environmental factors.
-While skincare products such as sunscreen can impact acne formation, it's not the sole cause. understanding how sunscreen works and its effects on the skin is crucial in debunking the acne myth.
+While skincare products such as sunscreen can impact acne formation, it's not the sole cause.
+Understanding how sunscreen works and its effects on the skin is crucial in debunking the acne myth.

 Sunscreen works by absorbing or reflecting the sun's UV rays, which can be detrimental to the skin.
 When UV radiation penetrates the skin, it can cause sunburn, skin aging, and even increase the risk of skin cancer.
 That's why it's essential to use sunscreen daily, regardless of your skin type or age.